Helcaraxan/toolshare/docs/internals/architecture.md

 > NOTE: Using a remote cache is entirely optional and is mainly intended for use in the context of an organisation-wide
 > deployment of `toolshare`.
 In such cases the remote cache may be:
 >
-> * stored on an office-based NFS share or server to improve download speed and latency.
+> * stored on an office-based NFS share to improve download speed and latency or on a cloud bucket.
 > * used to store internal tools that are not published to sources available over the public internet.
 > * used because the internet-connectivity necessary to reach sources is restricted or unavailable (air-gapped
 >   environment).